HiddenRamblings/TagMo/README.md

 TagMo is an Android app which allows for cloning Amiibos using blank NTAG215 NFC tags.
 It was created as a result of the "[DIY Amiibo cards](https://gbatemp.net/threads/diy-amiibo-cards.406978/)" thread and all the collaboration that took place in it.

+# Submitting Issues:

+* The stable and testing branches contain the latest features, but some may be incomplete.
+If you see progress being made on that feature or ones related to it, make sure to update to the latest version and allow at least 24 hours before reporting.
+The exception would be a fatal issue (makes the app completely unusable).
+* If you have a suggestion, feel free to submit it with the appropriate labels (ie. enhancement).
+Much like reporting a new issue, please make sure to allow enough time to verifywhat you are about to request is not currently in progress.
+The exception would be requested feedback.
+* Duplicate issues will be closed without warning and future comments on the duplicate will be disregarded.
+A link to the issue is duplicates will be provided upon closure.

 # Features:

 * Write dump files from legitimate Amiibos into an NTAG215 tag in a way that WiiU/3DS/switch devices will consider to be a legitimate Amiibo with the same functionality.
 * Save data of a tag to a file and restore it to the same or different Amiibo/Clone provided they are of the same character/game/series.
-* Beta feature: Edit some parameters of a SSB type amiibo allowing you to change special effects, stats etc.
+* Beta feature: Edit some parameters of SSB type Amiibos, allowing you to change special effects, stats etc.

 # Limitations: